Methadone Therapy in Heroin Treatment

-There has been much talk in the past about the best way to help addicts come clean from heroin, with some people arguing for the use of drugs like methadone to treat patients, and other people holding firm to the idea that you can’t successfully treat a drug addiction with a drug.
+There has been much talk in the past about the best way to help people struggling with addiction to come clean from heroin.
+While some people argue for the use of drugs like methadone to treat patients, others hold firm to the idea that you can’t successfully treat a drug addiction with a drug.

 Unfortunately, there is not enough evidence to conclude that either way is better.
 Numbers do show that the use of methadone is successful in getting patients to give up heroin, but then the patient does not really end up being drug-free because they are addicted to the methadone.

 What we do know is that heroin is a hard drug to beat.
-The addict’s body quickly becomes so dependent on the substance that to go without it would mean a severe withdrawal.
-Nausea, vomiting, pain, sweating, fatigue, depression and insomnia are what an addict goes through when trying to quit.
-But, if a patient is put on methadone when stopping the heroin, the symptoms are not nearly as bad.
+The body of a person who uses heroin quickly becomes so dependent on the substance that to go without it would mean a severe withdrawal.
+Nausea, vomiting, pain, sweating, fatigue, depression and insomnia are what an individual goes through when trying to quit.
+But, if a patient is put on methadone during heroin detox, the symptoms are not nearly as bad.
 The patient will need to work to withdraw from the methadone, but that can often happen over weeks or months.

-Another thing we know is that addicts that are required to quit heroin without the use of medication are less likely to stay in treatment than those that are assisted by drugs such as methadone.
-Perhaps it gets to be too big of a task before them to be rid of drugs completely, but whatever the reason, more heroin users will stay in treatment if it involves using methadone or another medication.
+Another thing we know is that patients that are required to quit heroin without the use of medication are less likely to stay in treatment than those that are assisted by drugs such as methadone.
+Perhaps it gets to be too big of a task to be rid of drugs completely, but whatever the reason, statistics show that more heroin users will stay in treatment if it involves using methadone or another medication.

 Many drug treatment facilities have built their programs around these pieces of information.
 By using medications such as methadone, physicians are able to ease the withdrawal symptoms and to keep the patient in treatment.
 Facilities may not be able to come up with statistics that say their patients have completed their program and are clean and drug-free, but that they are heroin-free.
 According to many, this is a better alternative.